 The HRCG holds at least four meetings per year.
 The committee Chair reports the committee's proceedings and recommendations to the Board.
 At each meeting, the HRCG holds an in-camera session without executives present.
-The committee may occasionally meet privately with members of management including the President and Chief Executive Officer and the Senior Director, Corporate Human Resources of QMI.
+The committee may occasionally meet privately with members of management including the President and Chief Executive Officer and the vice-president, Human Resources of QMI.

-2022 Highlights
+2023 Highlights

-In 2022, the HRCG held eight meetings.
+In 2023, the HRCG held seven meetings.
 As stipulated in the committee's mandate, in these meetings the HRCG focused on the following key components:

-- Review of the Corporation's succession plan. - Recommandation to the Board of grants of stock options of the Corporation. - 2021 performance review and recommendation to the Board of annual incentives to be paid to the Corporation's President and Chief Executive Officer, the Chief Financial Officer and the Chief Operating Officer. - Review of initiatives with respect to women representation on the Board in compliance with the policy adopted. - Review of the Corporation's President and Chief Executive Officer's and the Chief Financial Officer's 2022 performance objectives and recommendation for approval to the Board. - Review of directors' compensation. - Review of continuing training opportunities for directors. - Review of the CSR Committee's report. - Review of the report on the application of the Code and on ethics related denunciations. - Review and approval of the modifications to the mandates of the HRCG, the Audit and Risk Management Committee and the Board and recommendation to the Board to approve such modifications.
+- Review of the Corporation's succession plan. - Recommandation to the Board of grants of stock options of the Corporation. - 2022 performance review and recommendation to the Board of annual incentives to be paid to the Corporation's President and Chief Executive Officer and to the Chief Financial Officer. - Review of initiatives with respect to women representation on the Board in compliance with the policy adopted. - Review of the Corporation's President and Chief Executive Officer's and the Chief Financial Officer's 2023 performance objectives and recommendation for approval to the Board. - Review of directors' compensation. - Review of continuing training opportunities for directors. - Review of the CSR Committee's report. - Review of the report on the application of the Code and on ethics related denunciations. - Review and approval of the modifications to the mandates of the HRCG, the Audit and Risk Management Committee and the Board and recommendation to the Board to approve such modifications.